SIMPLE IRA: Understanding the benefits & basics

 SIMPLE IRA vs. SEP IRA

-Simplified Employee Pension (SEP) IRA is a retirement plan designed for self-employed individuals with or without employees.26 This plan allows someone to contribute up to 25% of their compensation, with a maximum contribution of $69,000 in 2024.
+A Simplified Employee Pension (SEP) IRA is a retirement plan designed for self-employed individuals with or without employees.
+In 2026, employers can contribute up to the lesser of $72,000 or 25% of compensation per eligible employee.

 A SEP IRA is unique in that employees can’t contribute on their own behalf — only the business can contribute.
 And though the employer can decide for themselves how much to contribute each year, they must contribute the same percentage of compensation for each person.
 For example, if a business owner wants to contribute 25% for themselves, they must also contribute 25% for any employees they have.